wowserhq/wowser/README.md

 * Connecting to a realm.
 * Listing characters available on a realm.
 * Joining the game world with a character.
-* Logging game world packets, such as when a creature moves in the vicinity or a new spell is acquired.
+* Logging game world packets, such as when a creature moves in the vicinity.

 In addition, there's good progress on getting terrain and models rendered visually.